hacktiv8/llm-for-internal/README.md

 ## Example Questions

-- Which planet is the largest?
+- What is the capital of Indonesia?
-- How far is it?
+- What is the best food there?
-- How about in miles?
+- Is that spicy?